br3ndonland/inboard/.github/CONTRIBUTING.md

 ### Pull

 - Local repositories and forks can be kept in sync with upstream repositories by pulling with rebase.
 Run `git pull --rebase upstream master`.
 This keeps the commit history in line with upstream.
 See the [thoughtbot keeping a GitHub fork updated](https://robots.thoughtbot.com/keeping-a-github-fork-updated) article for a simple explanation.
 - Pulls can also be made with merge commits.
-See the [GitHub Syncing a Fork article](https://help.github.com/articles/syncing-a-fork/).
+See the [GitHub syncing a fork](https://help.github.com/articles/syncing-a-fork/) article.
 This will allow more separation between local and upstream changes, but will add merge commits.
 The commit history will diverge from upstream.
-- We don't have a specific policy on pulling with rebase vs. merge commits at this time.

 #### Best practices for pull requests